 - Object creator

-- After you log on with an Alibaba Cloud account, you can authorize other Alibaba Cloud accounts and Resource Access Management (RAM) users under the current Alibaba Cloud account.
+- After you log on to MaxCompute with an Alibaba Cloud account, you can authorize other Alibaba Cloud accounts and Resource Access Management (RAM) users under the current Alibaba Cloud account.
 You cannot authorize RAM users under other Alibaba Cloud accounts.

 - ACL-based authorization

--- Go to the test_project_a project. use test_project_a; -- Add Alice as a member of the project. add user firstname.lastname@example.org; -- Add Allen as a member of the project. add user email@example.com:Allen; -- Create a worker role. create role worker; -- Assign the worker role to the added members. grant worker TO firstname.lastname@example.org; grant worker TO email@example.com:Allen; -- Grant the CreateInstance, CreateResource, CreateFunction, CreateTable, and List permissions to the worker role. grant CreateInstance, CreateResource, CreateFunction, CreateTable, List ON PROJECT test_project_a TO ROLE worker; -- Grant both instance permissions to the worker role. grant all on instance instance_name to Role worker;
+-- Go to the test_project_a project. use test_project_a; -- Add Alice as a member of the project. add user firstname.lastname@example.org; -- Add Allen as a member of the project. add user email@example.com:Allen; -- Create a worker role. create role worker; -- Assign the worker role to the added members. grant worker TO firstname.lastname@example.org; grant worker TO email@example.com:Allen; -- Grant the CreateInstance, CreateResource, CreateFunction, CreateTable, and List permissions to the worker role. grant CreateInstance, CreateResource, CreateFunction, CreateTable, List ON PROJECT test_project_a TO ROLE worker; -- Grant all instance permissions to the worker role. grant all on instance instance_name to Role worker;

 - Resource sharing across projects